camunda/camunda-docs/versioned_docs/version-8.1/components/connectors/out-of-the-box-connectors/openai.md

 The **Model** dropdown list allows you to select the model.
 Refer to the [Models](https://platform.openai.com/docs/models/models) section of OpenAI documentation for detailed information about models.

+#### Custom model version
+The **Model** dropdown list does not contain all available models.
+If you want to use a model that is not listed, you can use the **Custom** option and provide the model name in the **Custom model version** field that will appear.

 :::note
 Selection of models is user-specific and depends on your account privileges.
 For this reason, GPT-4 may appear as non-existing when you attempt to use it, although it is defined in the element template.
 :::

+### Temperature

+The **Temperature** field controls the randomness of the model's output.
+Lower temperatures make the model more deterministic and less random, while higher temperatures make the model more random.
+Accepted values are between 0 and 2 (please add a leading zero for values less than 1), you can use 2 digits after the decimal point.

 ### System message